 How important is data-driven to the insurance industry?

 The insurance industry is becoming more data-driven.
 One of the founding principles of TDA (Technology, Data, Analytics) is that we want to use data to drive all business decisions.

-What we are doing is to use historical data, parse them, put it into models and make the model continuously teach you what is going on.
-What AIA is evolving into is to use more data for every business decision that we make.
+What we are doing is using historical data, parsing this data, putting it into models and making the model continuously teach you what is going on.
+What AIA is evolving into is to use more data for every business decision.